AGI-10 Press Release

 - Discovering and Characterizing Hidden Variables

-Pedro Ortega, Daniel Braun
+Pedro Ortega, Daniel Braun; video

 Short position statement: